-In predicate abstraction, the abstraction A_P of a program P uses only Boolean variables called "predicates".
+In predicate abstraction, the abstraction A\P of a program P uses only Boolean variables called "predicates".

-- Each predicate captures a significant fact about the state of P - The abstraction A_P is constructed parametrically w.r.t. a set pred of chosen predicates as an over-approximation of the program P - the arguments of A_P are the predicates in pred assume arguments are both input and output arguments (this deviates from Eiffel's semantics) - each instruction inst in P is replaced by a (possibly compound) instruction inst' in A_P such that: - if executing inst in P leads to a concrete state S, then executing inst' in A_P leads to a state which is the strongest over-approximation of S in terms of pred
+- Each predicate captures a significant fact about the state of P - The abstraction A\P is constructed parametrically w.r.t. a set pred of chosen predicates as an over-approximation of the program P - the arguments of A\P are the predicates in pred we use arguments as both input and output arguments - each instruction inst in P is replaced by a (possibly compound) instruction inst' in A\P such that:

+if executing inst in P leads to a concrete state S, then executing inst' in $A_P$ leads to a state which is the strongest over-approximation of S in terms of pred